 - Check the family into a hotel for an exciting New Year's Eve slumber party.
 You can even ring in the new year in the hotel's pool!

 - Throw a karaoke or musical video game (such as Rock Band or Guitar Hero) party.

 - Clear some space for a dance floor, turn up the music and enjoy some dance party games.

 - Hand out glow sticks, turn out the lights and play glow in the dark party games.

 - Buy matching pajamas for all family members and have a New Year's Eve pajama party that includes Mom and Dad!

 Or, get a babysitter on Dec.
-31 instead, then celebrate the new year with the kids on January 1.
+31 instead and have an adults-only party, then celebrate the new year with the kids on January 1.
 Make it an annual tradition to host a special breakfast, lunch or brunch with family or friends.
 At some point, write down resolutions (or goals) and share them aloud with one another.